Enthronement of the Japanese emperor

-The Enthronement ceremony (即位の礼, Sokui no rei) is an ancient ceremony that marks the accession of a new emperor to Japan's Chrysanthemum Throne, the world's oldest continuous hereditary monarchy.
-Various ancient imperial regalia (three sacred treasures) are given to the new sovereign during the course of the rite.
+The Enthronement ceremony (即位の礼, Sokui no rei) is an ancient ceremony that marks the accession of a new emperor to the Chrysanthemum Throne.
+The Three Sacred treasures are given to the new sovereign during the course of the rite.
 It is the most important out of the Japanese Imperial Rituals.
+The most recent enthronement was that of Emperor Naruhito on 22 October 2019.

 Enthronement ceremonies

 The enthronement ceremony consist of five sub-ceremonies, which are conducted as constitutional functions (国事行為) based on Article 3 of the Constitution of Japan as follows: